 KULAP VILAYSACK, DIRECTOR

 Kulap Vilaysack was born in Washington DC and grew up in Eagan, Minnesota.
 Lao American, she is an LA-based actor, writer and comedian.
-She co-hosts a weekly popular podcast, "Who Charted?" with Howard Kremer and is a frequent guest on other podcasts.
+She co-hosted a weekly popular podcast, "Who Charted?" with Howard Kremer for over 7 years and is a frequent guest on other podcasts.
 Kulap's TV acting credits include The Office, Parks and Recreation, Happy Endings, Bob's Burgers, The Sarah Silverman Program and Reno 911!
 She has had recurring roles in Childrens Hospital and Comedy Bang!
 Bang!
 Her film credits include I Love You Man and Welcome to Me starring Kristen Wiig.
 She also created, showran, and directed the show Bajillion Dollar Propertie$ that ran for four seasons.
 Origin Story is Kulap's directorial debut.

 June Raphael, Producer